London Eye Tickets

 Views of Big Ben from the London Eye

-The London Eye has made the area where it is located, the South Bank district, the focal point of the new millennium.
-There you can find other wonders of architecture and nature to make your sightseeing day a rounded one.
+The London Eye has transformed the area around it, the South Bank district, into the focal point of the new millennium.
+There you will find other architectural and natural wonders to make your day out a complete success.

-Don't miss one of the city's iconic landmarks, Big Ben, and just 537 metres from the London Eye, you'll discover that its name is actually the 14-tonne bell that houses the clock in the Elizabeth Tower, erected above the Houses of Parliament.
+Don't miss one of the city's landmarks, Big Ben, which is only 537 metres from the London Eye.
+You will discover that its name actually refers to the 14-tonne bell housed in the Elizabeth Tower, which stands above the Houses of Parliament.

-The latter, also known as the Palace of Westminster, is another must-see as it houses the two chambers of the British Parliament, where the government formulates its legislation.
+The latter, also known as Westminster Palace, is another must-see as it houses the two chambers of the British Parliament, where the government formulates its legislation.

 Westminster Abbey

-Between the Abbey and Buckingham Palace you can take a break in the beautiful natural surroundings of St James's Park (735m from the London Eye).
+Between the Abbey and Buckingham Palace, you can take a break in the beautiful natural surroundings of St. James's Park (735 metres from the London Eye).

-This former royal hunting ground is London's oldest park, one of London's best-loved and the ideal place to spend a morning or afternoon with the family, as it's full of cafes, waterfowl and original play areas.
-Part of the late Princess Diana's memorial route passes through the square and has been used as a backdrop for popular films such as Match Point, 28 Days Later and 101 Dalmatians.
+This former royal hunting ground is London's oldest park, one of the most loved by Londoners and the ideal place to spend a morning or afternoon with the family, as it is full of cafés, water birds and original play areas.
+Part of the route in memory of the late Princess Diana runs through the park, which has also been the setting for well-known films such as Match Point, 28 Days Later and 101 Dalmatians.

 Trafalgar Square

-Once you've recharged your batteries you can finish the day by visiting London's nerve centre, Trafalgar Square (778m from the London Eye), a huge square where, in addition to other places of interest, you'll find one of the capital's most famous monuments: Admiral Nelson's Column.
+Once you've recharged your batteries, you can end the day by exploring the nerve centre of London, Trafalgar Square (778 m from the London Eye), a huge square where, among other places of interest, you'll find one of the capital's most famous monuments: Nelson's Column.

-Trafalgar Square is buzzing with people and street performers every day, but especially on those days when big events are taking place, as it's the gathering place for Londoners to celebrate New Year's Eve, sporting triumphs and even royal weddings.
+Trafalgar Square is bustling with people and street performers every day, but especially on days when major events are taking place, as it is the place where Londoners gather to celebrate New Year's Eve, sporting triumphs and even royal weddings.

 Book tickets for the London Eye